Events - 26 to 27.10.2021

 Global Head of Stewardship & Sustainable Investing, Fidelity International

-Acting Head of Unit for International Affairs, European Commission's Directorate-General for Financial Stability, Financial Services, and Capital Markets Union
+Deputy Head of International Affairs Unit, European Commission's Directorate-General for Financial Stability, Financial Services, and Capital Markets Union

 Tracy Wong Harris